-1.3.4.5 Nodal Operating Guide Revision Request Impact Analysis
+1.3.4.5 Nodal Operating Guide Revision Request Impact Analysis provide OWG with guidance as to what ERCOT computer systems, operations, or business functions could be affected by the NOGRR as submitted.

 (1) ERCOT shall submit to OWG an initial Impact Analysis based on the original language in the NOGRR with any ERCOT-sponsored NOGRR.
 The initial Impact Analysis will